How TMJ Causes Headaches

 TMJ and Migraines

 We don’t always know what causes migraines.
 In fact, recent research suggests that many of the traditional migraine triggers may not be to blame, after all.
 But we do know that they seem to start in the trigeminal nerve, one of the most important nerves for bringing data to the brain.
-This nerve runs by the temporomandiblar joint, and that TMJ can put pressure on or pinch this nerve.
+This nerve runs by the temporomandibular joint, and that TMJ can put pressure on or pinch this nerve.
 TMJ irritation of the trigeminal nerve can trigger migraines.
 Studies have shown that TMJ treatment can reduce the frequency, but not the severity, of migraines.

-TMJ Referred Pain Headaches
+Referred Pain Headaches

 Our nerves are not always specific.
 Sometimes they get confused about the true origin point of pain, and this makes us think we’re hurting one place when we’re actually hurting another.
 This is called “referred pain.”
 Sometimes, pain in our jaw or mouth is interpreted as headache pain.
 In fact, this is the currently accepted explanation for the phenomenon known as “brain freeze.”
 It feels like it’s pain in your head, but it’s actually mouth pain.